Optimal Care—Combining Evidence and Technology to Drive Quality and Eliminate Low-Value Care

 - 1.00 AMA

 - 1.00 APA

 - 1.00 Attendance

 You must be logged into your account to participate in this activity.
-Get started by clicking “Begin/Continue” and viewing and completing the “Post Activity Assessment”; then follow the prompts at the bottom of the screen.
+Get started by clicking “Begin/Continue” and completing the “Pre-activity assessment”; then follow the prompts at the bottom of the screen.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account,” “My Activities.”